pschfr/drink/public/games/brooklyn-nine-nine.md

 - Boyle says something that rhymes with Boyle
 - Terry refers to himself in 3rd person
 - Gina is on her phone
+- Colt has to explain how he feels
+- Scully mentions Hitchcock
+- Diaz does a takedown
+- Doug Judy flirts with Rosa